2024년 6월 고2 모의고사 변형 (18-30번)

 24년 6월 고2 모의고사 21번

-Is that what ____ want?
+____ that what you want?

-Is that what you're working hard ____
+____ that what you're working hard toward?

-Let's hope ____
+____ hope not.

 24년 6월 고2 모의고사 22번

-If a firm is going to be saved by the government, it might be easier ____ concentrate on lobbying the government for more money rather than taking the harder decision of restructuring the company to be able to be profitable and viable in the long term.
+If a firm is going to be saved by the government, it might be easier to concentrate on lobbying the government for more money rather than taking the harder decision of restructuring the company to be able to be profitable and viable in the long ____

-For example, if governments rescue banks who get into difficulty, as they did during the credit crisis of 2007-08, this could encourage ____ to take greater risks in the future because they know there is a possibility that governments will intervene if they lose money.
+For example, if governments rescue banks who get into difficulty, as they did during the credit crisis of 2007-08, this could encourage banks to take greater risks in the future because they know there is a possibility that governments will ____ if they lose money.

 Although the government rescue may be well intended, it can negatively affect the behavior of banks, encouraging ____ and poor decision making.